-The District is the 434th largest in the State of Ohio (among 612 Districts) in terms of enrollment.
+The District is the 422nd largest in the State of Ohio (among the 660 public and community school districts in the State) in terms of enrollment.
 It currently operates one elementary school, one middle school, and one comprehensive high school.
-The District is staffed by 62 non-certificated and 76 certificated personnel to provide services to approximately 1,283 students and other community members.
+The District is staffed by 62 non-certificated and 76 certificated personnel to provide services to approximately 1,260 students and other community members.

-NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES